fgpv-vpgf/fgpv-vpgf/docs/developer/modules/ui.md

 There are three panels in the viewer:
 - 'main' panel which is used for the layer list, layer details view, and import functionality
 - 'side' panel which is used for settings and metadata
-- 'filters' panel for the DataTable
+- 'table' panel for the DataTable

 While this sub-module is not meant for any particular content implementation, it handles the panels headers like the close and expand buttons as well as their animations from open to close.

 ### Settings